-Penetration tests (a.k.a. pen tests) are point-in-time assessments of cybersecurity.
+Penetration tests (a.k.a. pen tests) are point-in-time cyber risk assessments.
 They allow IT and security professionals to assess the adequacy of security controls, including intrusion detection and response systems, and identify weaknesses that need attention.

 Pen tests simulate real-world attacks in a controlled setting in order to uncover vulnerabilities in a manner that won’t actually harm your network or expose data.
 These vulnerabilities could arise from a number of different sources, including unpatched software, coding errors, and weak or default passwords.
 All this and more can be uncovered during pen testing.